-If you scale down, all the pending events in the terminated node will not be delivered to the destination.
-You will need to make sure that all the events in a node are drained before terminating it.
+If you scale down, all pending events in the terminated node will not be delivered to the destination.
+You will need to make sure that all events in a node are drained before terminating it.

 The Enterprise version of RudderStack makes horizontal scaling seamless, while maintaining the event ordering and guaranteeing the delivery of all events.

 RudderStack Enterprise has a proxy service that implements a routing algorithm.
 It forwards a given set of user events to the same RudderStack node every time.
 Each node then guarantees the event ordering while delivering to the specified destinations.
 This proxy service is highly available and scalable.

 RudderStack Enterprise includes a separate process named Jobs DB Migrator.
 This process is responsible for moving all pending events from the existing nodes to the new nodes after scaling up or down.
 It makes sure all events are migrated to the new nodes and the event ordering is maintained during and after the migration process.

 cookies, the cookies that are categorized as necessary are stored on your browser as they are as

 for the working of basic functionalities of the website.
 We also use third-party cookies that

 analyze and understand how you use this website.
 These cookies will be stored in your browser

 consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these